Hurricane Enrique sweeping past Mexico's southwest coast - WTMJ

 Hurricane Enrique moved past the Cabo Corrientes bulge during the night, and slowed slightly as it headed toward a possible run at the southern end of Mexico’s Baja California peninsula as a tropical storm by midweek.

-The center said “little change in strength” was expected Monday morning. ‘’Enrique is then expected to begin weakening on Monday and continue to weaken through early this week” as it keeps farther from the coast, it said.
+“Weakening is forecasted over the next several days,” the center said.
+“Enrique is expected to weaken below hurricane intensity by tomorrow, but is still expected to be a tropical storm when it moves near the southern Baja California Peninsula on Wednesday.”

-Late Sunday, the storm’s core was about 60 miles (95 kilometers) west-southwest of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving north-northwest at 6 mph (9 kph).
+On Monday, the storm’s core was about 65 miles (105 kilometers) west of Cabo Corrientes — the bulge on the coast south of Puerto Vallarta — and moving north-northwest at 5 mph (7 kph).

 The hurricane center said Enrique could drop 6 to 12 inches (15 to 30 centimeters) of rain, with isolated maximums of 18 inches (45 centimeters), over Colima state and coastal sections of the states of Jalisco, Michoacan and northern Guerrero.